32 Best Things to Do in Slovenia: Local Tips + Hidden Gems (2026)

 Driving up towards the Pericnik Waterfall you will follow a gorgeous river.
 When were there the leaves were all starting to turn and it was absolutely gorgeous!

 When you eventually reach the car park, after a good 4-5 minute drive, you will be at the base of the impressive Peričnik waterfall.
-It costs €2 to park in season, but there was nowhere to pay, so we can only assume it was free out of season.
+Please note you need to pay for parking.

 A steep climb